 Remember the game of telephone?
-Here’s how it goes: A group of kids sit in a circle, and then someone comes up with a message and whispers it to the person on his or her right.
-That person whispers what he or she heard to the next person, who then whispers it to the next person—and the message travels all the way around the circle until the last person announces what he or she heard.
-Somehow, almost every time, the message distorts until something like “Hockey is cool” turns into “Hog monkeys rule.”
+A group of kids sit in a circle, and then someone comes up with a message and whispers it to the person on their right.
+That person whispers what they heard to the next person, who then whispers it to the next person—and the message travels all the way around the circle until the last person announces what they heard.
+Somehow, almost every time, the message twists and distorts until something like “Hockey is cool” turns into “Hog monkeys rule.”

-It may sound a little silly, but getting correct patient insurance information can feel scarily similar to a game of telephone.
-A patient’s employer tells the patient about his or her insurance plan, the patient tells you, and then you use this info when you send a claim to the payer, except—whoops!—the information the payer has on file doesn’t match your records, and suddenly you’re in denial city.
+It may sound a little silly, but getting correct patient insurance information can feel uncomfortably similar to a game of telephone.
+A patient’s employer tells the patient about their insurance plan, the patient tells you, and then you use this info when you send a claim to the payer, except—whoops!—the information the payer has on file doesn’t match your records, and suddenly you’re stuck in denial city.
 The best way to head off this high-stakes game of telephone is, quite simply, to immediately verify the information your patients give you.
 So, let’s run through how to check insurance benefits.

 1. Collect the patient’s insurance information.

 First things first: If you want to head denials off at the pass, you gotta get some information from the patient, ASAP.
 Insurance verification isn’t always smooth sailing, so you must allow yourself ample time to complete this process—which means asking new patients for their insurance information when they call to set up their first appointment.
 When you collect the patient’s insurance information, be sure you record:

 - The patient’s name and date of birth;

 - The name of the insurance company;

 - The name of the primary insurance plan holder and their relationship to the patient;